 The relevant benefits differ depending on the reason for the ERD, and many require the determination of a local authority to justify the situation.
 It must be established that the problem did not arise until after arrival at the overseas location.
 In addition, all local resources must first be utilized.
 This includes financial services, mental heath services, family counseling, and legal advice.
 In short,

 Early return of a dependent(s) under par.
-U5900-D2 must be employed judiciously; it is a last
+U5900-D2 must be employed judiciously; it is a last resort.

-In conjuction with an authorized ERD, members may utilize some or all of their household goods allowance to transport the family’s possession to the location where the family will be residing.
+In conjunction with an authorized ERD, members may utilize some or all of their household goods allowance to transport the family’s possession to the location where the family will be residing.
 Such movement will reduce the available allowance on the servicemember’s next PCS move.

 A servicemember utilizing an ERD will be allowed to ship one vehicle, but this then exhausts their benefit.
 No further vehicle shipments will be authorized.